 - Scan ahead and look for hazards like overhanging branches and trees, rocks, low bridges, or rapids.

 - When in doubt, get out and scout!
 Don’t take a chance of paddling rapids or currents you are not used to.
 Make sure to check for rocks that are dangerously close to the surface.

 - Know how to rescue yourself and others in the event of a capsize.
 Consider carrying a throw bag, rescue kit, and a towing system.

 Check local colleges, parks and recreation departments, outdoor stores, and outfitters for upcoming clinics and pool sessions.
-Rangers at your local state park may know of privately-owned rental companies and outfitters that are familiar with local boating conditions.
+Rangers at your local New Mexico state park may know of privately-owned rental companies and outfitters that are familiar with local boating conditions.